avast/gradle-docker-compose-plugin/README.md

 apply plugin: 'docker-compose'

-// Or use the new Gradle Portal plugins:
+// Or use the new Gradle Portal plugins (then you don't have to add the dependency as above):
 // plugins {
 //  id 'com.avast.gradle.docker-compose' version "$versionHere"
 // }